 Notes.
 OLS regressions of the decision to request additional information about the pitch deck on the gender of the individual entrepreneur who founded and implemented the business.
 Column (1) reports the binary option whether the respondent decided to request additional information.
 Column (2) reports the total number of information items requested by the respondent.
-Columns (3)-(9) report the results for different information items, including: all team members owning the business, professional references for business owners, professional experience of the business owners, professional network of the creators, financial support from family members received by this business, external financing obtained, volume of sales, revenues, profit margins, and none of the above.
+Columns (3)-(9) report the results for different information items, including: all team members owning the business, professional references for business owners, professional experience of the business, owners, professional experience of the above.
 Mean Dep.
 Var indicates the mean of the dependent variable of the reference group.
-Standard errors are heteroskedasticity-robust and reported in parentheses. p < 0.01, p < 0.05, p < 0.1.
+Standard errors are heteroskedasticity-robust and reported in parentheses. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.

 exhibiting higher general gender bias may hold stronger beliefs about gender differences in business implementation.
-14